Chung Thye Phin: Public life

 He presided over the Association of States and Straits Representatives (representing Chinese born in the Federated Malay States and the Straits Settlements) in 1923.

 In 1926, together with Leong Sin Nam he was elected an honorary member of the Ipoh Club, whose members till then were restricted to the European community.
 The Times of Malaya said this was a compliment which should further cement the good feeling existing between the European and Chinese communities in Kinta.

 In the name of His Majesty the King, His Excellency the High Commissioner awarded him a Certificate of Honour in recognition of his loyal and valuable services to the government of the F. M. S. in June 2007.
 He was presented the Malayan Certificate of Honour and its accompanying insignia by the Chief Secretary, F. M. S., Sir William Peel, in the throne room at Istana Nagara, Kuala Kangsar in August 1928, having received the same award on the occasion of H. M. the King-Emperor's birthday the year before.

 According to berita.perak.gov.my, Foo Yet Kai, another Perak philanthropist, bought Chung Thye Phin's villa in Ipoh from the family of the late Kapitan and later gave permission for it to be converted into a private hospital, then known as Our Lady's Hospital and run by the Franciscan Sisters from Salzkotten, Germany.
 The hospital subsequently was renamed Kinta Medical Centre in the 1980s when the Foo Yet Kai Foundation took over the administration.

 In 1905 together with a few others, he maintained 'Seng Kee' a Mess patronized by wealthy miners and merchants including Foo Choo Choon with whom he had familial and business relations.

 The sportsman

 It is known that he owned expensive cars, prize-winning horses, and even issued his own currency for use in his mines.

 Motoring was one of his passions.

-Chung Thye Phin was an enthusiastic sportsman and on more than one occasion won the Blue Ribbon of the Straits Turf apart from many lesser events.
-Among his racing trophies are one for the 1905 Singapore Derby won by one of his horses, Devilment.
-He was also a good billiards player.
+Chung Thye Phin was an avid sportsman.
+He found particular success in horse racing, winning the prestigious Blue Ribbon of the Straits Turf on multiple occasions, along with numerous other events.
+His racing trophies include a 1905 Singapore Derby win with his horse, Devilment.
+He was also a skilled billiards player.

 He was also said to be a first class billiard player and played an exhibition match with world billiard champion John Roberts at the E&O Hotel in the early 1900s.